FOR IMMEDIATE RELEASE

 CONTACT: Pam Campbell

-KANSAS CITY, Mo. – The Federal Reserve Bank of Kansas City released the December Services Survey today.
-According to Chad Wilkerson, vice president and economist at the Federal Reserve Bank of Kansas City, the survey revealed that the pace of Tenth District services activity continued to grow moderately in December, and activity was expected to expand further over the next six months.
+KANSAS CITY, Mo. – The Federal Reserve Bank of Kansas City released the February Services Survey today.
+According to Chad Wilkerson, vice president and economist at the Federal Reserve Bank of Kansas City, the survey revealed that the pace of Tenth District services activity grew moderately in February, and activity was expected to expand further over the next six months.

 The Federal Reserve Bank of Kansas City serves the Tenth Federal Reserve District, encompassing the western third of Missouri; all of Kansas, Colorado, Nebraska, Oklahoma and Wyoming; and the northern half of New Mexico.
 As part of the nation’s central bank, the Bank participates in setting national monetary policy, supervising and regulating numerous commercial banks and bank holding companies, and providing financial services to depository institutions.
 More information is available online at External Linkwww.kansascityfed.org.